mobiletoly/ktor-hexagonal-multimodule/README.md

 ###### Depends on
 - **ports** module.
 Adapters use this module to fulfill Domain need.
 For example Domain needs an access to persistent storage (and Domain does not care how data is stored) to add/delete/update Address Book item.
-In this case Domain will add its requirements into `ports.required` package and Adapters should fulfill these requirements.
-In our app Domain declares an interface `ports.required.addressbook.AddressBookItemRepository` and Adapters provides a database-specific implementation of this interface in `adapters.db.AddressBookItemRepositoryDbImpl` class.
-Also Domain needs to generate random AddressBook item and it adds this requirement via `ports.required.RandomPersonClient` interface and lets Adapters model to choose what method to choose (pick from database, generate using its own algorith etc).
-In our case Adapters decided to call free 3rd party REST service to fetch for random names and contact information and injects `adapters.clients.randomperson.RandomPersonHttpClient` via dependency injection.
+In this case Domain will add its requirements into `ports.input` package and Adapters should fulfill these requirements.
+In our app Domain declares an interface `AddressBookItemRepository` and Adapters provides a database-specific implementation of this interface in `adapters.db.AddressBookItemRepositoryDbImpl` class.
+Also Domain needs to generate random AddressBook item and it adds this requirement via `ports.input.RandomPersonClient` interface and lets Adapters model to choose what method to choose (pick from database, generate using its own algorith etc).
+In our case Adapters decided to call free 3rd party REST service to fetch for random names and contact information and injects `RandomPersonHttpClient` via dependency injection.

 ###### What should be in adapters
 - Web Service controllers (in our app it is **ktor** handlers)